-Treacle was born in September 2005, the product of the Garyeannna herd and produced her first cria with us in 2010 – a little dark brown boy, Damoclese, born on August 15. in 2011 she produced another black, but a female, Electra who did well in shows.
+Treacle was born in September 2005, the product of the Garyeannna herd and produced her first cria with us in 2010 – a little dark brown boy, Damoclese, born on August 15.
+Since then she has produced a consistantly high standard of offspring.
+In 2011 she produced another black, but a female, Electra who did well in shows.
 We didn’t mate her the following year so that we could bring the mating time forward to the spring .
-Subrsequently she’s produced two superb grey cria, Gregorius, who has won many prizes and is our main grey stud and Hirse who has been sold.
-Last year she produced Karsten who did win one rosette but we sold him as a pet to someone who lives nearby to keep naother pet male company.
+Subsequently she’s produced two superb grey cria, Gregorius, who has won many prizes and is our main grey stud and Hirse who has been sold.
+In 2017 she produced Karsten who did win one rosette but we sold him as a pet to someone who lives nearby to keep another pet male company.
+We did not mate her in 2017 as Karsten was born quite late in the season.
+In 2018 we mated her with our new stud, Fowberry Lucien and she produced a lovely fawn male who has since been sold.
+This year we have mated her with Tim Hey’s grey stud as she is the mother of our own one.

 She has won several prizes inlcuding 2nd prize in the junior black female in 2006 at both the South of England and the East of England shows and in 2010 her fleece came 2nd in the adult black class for the Heart of England show.